pascalxia/driver_attention_prediction/README.md

 4. Download the pre-trained weights.
 Download [this zip file](https://drive.google.com/file/d/1q_CgyX73wrYTAsZjDF9aMXNPURcUmWVy/view?usp=sharing) and unzip it to `./`

+5. Download the pre-trained weights of Alexnet.
+Downlaod [bvlc_alexnet.npy](https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy) and put it at `./`

-5. Predict driver attention maps by runnning the following command.
+6. Predict driver attention maps by runnning the following command.
 The predicted attention maps will be at `./pretrained_models/prediction_iter_0/`.
 The files will be named in the pattern "VideoName_TimeInMilliseconds.jpg".
 ```bash
 python infer.py \
 --data_dir=data \